Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 The next step is to decide upon the set of fields available for this tracker.
-In order to avoid the pain of defining the most common type of trackers again and again (e.g. Bug tracker, Support Request tracker, etc.) |SYSPRODUCTNAME| offers the ability to create a new tracker from a set of templates.
-Those templates are either |SYSPRODUCTNAME|-wide templates (also known as site templates), project specific templates or an xml file.
+In order to avoid the pain of defining the most common type of trackers again and again (e.g. Bug tracker, Support Request tracker, etc.) Tuleap offers the ability to create a new tracker from a set of templates.
+Those templates are either Tuleap-wide templates (also known as site templates), project specific templates or an xml file.